LabTranslationalArchitectomics/riboWaltz/README.md

 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/example_frames.png" width="550" />
 </p>

-  In both cases it is possible to specified a set of samples of interest, a range of read lengths and to display the results for either all the three regions of the transcript or just one of them.
-Depending on this choices the box containing the plots are differently arranged, to optimise the organization and the visualization of the data.
+ Both plots show an enrichment of P-sites in the first frame on the coding sequence but not the UTRs, as expected for ribosome protected fragments from protein coding mRNAs.

 ### Metaplots

-  The `metaprofile_psite` function generates metaprofiles (sum of single, transcript-specific profiles) based on the P-sites previously identified.
-This plots are useful to verify the so-called 3-nt periodicity of ribosomes along transcripts at genome-wide scale.
-The contribution from many replicates can be combined in a single plot, taking into account possible scale factors coming from any normalization of the data chosen by the user.
-It is possible to use the whole transcriptome (as in the example below), restrict the analysis to a subset of transcripts and even look at single RNAs.
+ A visual representation of the trinucleotide periodicity along coding sequences is provided by the function `metaprofile_psite`.
+It generates metaprofiles (the merge of single, transcript-specific profiles) based on P-sites mapping around the start and the stop codon of annotated CDSs.
+Multiple replicates can be combined in a single plot by providing scale factors from any normalization chosen by the user.
+Metaprofiles can be based on the whole dataset (as in the example below), on subsets of transcripts or on single RNAs.

     example_metaprofile <- metaprofile_psite(reads_psite_list, mm81cdna, sample = "Samp1",
 	                                         utr5l = 20, cdsl = 40, utr3l = 20,